kpdyer/fteproxy/doc/source/fteproxy.rst

 Example Usage
 -------------

-Starting the ``fteproxy`` client with the default configuration paramters.
+Starting the ``fteproxy`` client with the default configuration parameters.

 .. code-block:: none